 Other months that experienced a high number of cases included April and May 2019, both at 12, and January 2020 (11) and February 2020 (10).

 Based on what’s been reported, most municipalities chose not to pay ransoms.
-Looking at the last 18 months, we have reports of only 12 municipalities that paid some or all of the ransom demanded.
+Over the past two years, we have reports of only 16 municipalities that paid some or all of the ransom demanded.
 Here’s how it breaks down.

 How to avoid becoming the next victim

-Not every state was hit with a ransomware attack over the last 18 months.
+Not every state was hit with a ransomware attack over the last two years.
 But that doesn’t mean those states are immune to risk.

-Over the past 18 months, there were 151 reported ransom attacks on government entities in 38 states.
+Over that period, there were 177 reported ransom attacks on government entities in 39 states.
 Three areas in Texas (Laredo, Robstown and Grayson County) were hit twice a piece.
 Most of these attacks occurred through phishing emails and compromised third-party partners.

 Government municipalities should continue to prioritize educating their employees so they’re up to date on the latest trends and are mindful about what websites they click on and what emails they open.
 Furthermore, now’s an opportune time to re-evaluate the resilience of your third-party vendors.
 After all, you’re only as resilient as the weakest link in your supply chain.

 More importantly, these lessons apply to any organization.
-While municipalities have been hit particularly hard by ransom attacks over the past 18 months, so have many businesses.
-The recent dip in reported attacks on municipalities gives every organization time to add defenses and safeguards, and avoid becoming another statistic.
+While municipalities have been hit particularly hard by ransom attacks over the past two years, so have many businesses.
+The latest uptick in reported attacks on municipalities means organizations can’t wait to add defenses and safeguards.
+If they do, they could easily become another statistic.